pekrau/CouchDB2/README.md

 ```python
 str(server)
 ```
-Return a simple string representation of the server interface.
+Returns a simple string representation of the server interface.

 ### `__len__`
 ```python
 len(server)
 ```
-Return the number of user-defined databases.
+Returns the number of user-defined databases.

 ### `__iter__`
 ```python
 for db in server: ...
 ```
-Return an iterator over all user-defined databases on the server.
+Returns an iterator over all user-defined databases on the server.

 ### `__getitem__`
 ```python
 db = server[name]
 ```
-Get the named database.
+Gets the named database.

 ### `__contains__`
 ```python